wzyboy/ash/README.md

 $ FLASK_APP=ash.py flask run --port 3026
 ```

-You could now search your Twitter Archive at: http://localhost:3026/
+You could now view and search your Twitter Archive at: http://localhost:3026/

 -----